rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-03-74e9f6be8c0d66e0-settlement-order-in-respect-of-front-running-of-the-trades-of-big-clients.md

 source: sebi
 stocks: []
 tags:
+- dealer-misconduct
+- enforcement
+- investigation
+- marcellus-investment-managers
+- regulatory-framework
 - settlement-order
-- front-running
-- fraudulent-trading
 - unfair-trade-practices
-- enforcement-action
-- marcellus-investment-managers
-- dealer-misconduct
-- pfutp-regulations
 title: Settlement Order in respect of Front Running of the Trades of Big Clients
 ---